-In particular, report any necessary changes, and what changes (large or small) have been considered and any that will be implemented as a result of data.
-If these changes will require resources beyond what your academic unit can provide, including, for example, faculty development opportunities and initiatives, please indicate what your academic unit anticipates needing and where it will seek these resources.
+In particular, report any necessary changes, the changes (large or small) that have been considered, and any changes that will be implemented as a result of data.
+If these changes will require resources beyond what your academic unit can provide, indicate what your academic unit anticipates needing and where it will seek these resources.
+For example, changes may require faculty development opportunities and initiatives, or the procurement of new resources or personnel.
 If no changes are planned, briefly describe how the data suggest this as an appropriate course of action.
+This should lead to a thoughtful review of the goals and methods used, keeping in mind that as an institution we strive for continual improvement.